tachiyomiorg/website/website/src/news/2024-01-09-extensions-removal.md

 **Dear Tachiyomi Community,**

-Due to extenuating circumstances and legal considerations, we have made the decision to purge our list of extensions to ensure the long-term sustainability of **Tachiyomi**.
+Due to extenuating circumstances, we have made the decision to purge our list of extensions to ensure the long-term sustainability of **Tachiyomi**.

 As of now, **Tachiyomi** is transitioning to a fully bring-your-own-content model.
 What this means is that you can still enjoy **Tachiyomi** for manga reading, but you'll need to source and add your own content.